1895 Ljubljana earthquake: Response

-Post-earthquake development
+Post-earthquake reconstruction

 Until the event, Ljubljana had a provincial appearance.
 Expansion of the city and a widespread Vienna Secession architectural change began, which today is juxtaposed against the earlier Baroque style buildings that remain.
 Many buildings, such as the Mladika, were constructed in the aftermath.
 The rebuilding period between 1896 and 1910 is referred to as the "revival of Ljubljana" not just because of these architectural changes from which a great deal of the city dates back to today, but for reform of urban administration, health, education and tourism that followed.
 From 1895 to 1910, 436 new buildings were created and hundreds of buildings were renovated or extended in the Vienna Secession style.
 Most of Ljubljana's bridges, monuments, parks, and main buildings date back to the post-earthquake development.
 A chapel, dedicated to Our Lady of the Rosary, was erected in 1895 in Janče by the people of Ljubljana so that Mary would protect them from such disasters.
 In 1897, the first Austro-Hungarian seismological observatory was established in Ljubljana at Vega Street (Vegova ulica).